ginaschmalzle/girlswhocode_mapping_w_python/README.md

-# Pyladies!
+# Mapping with Python!

-This repo contains information on the **IPython Notebooks/Matplotlib** workshop.
+This repo contains a notebook on how to map using python.

+## Install Directions

 The directions contained here have been done on a Mac.
 Not sure how to do it on a PC, but Google is a good source of help :-).